There’s no excuse, now that daylight savings time has kicked in (early!)… it’s time for Spring Cleaning.

 But before jumping in, a little planning is in order.
 (There’s nothing like a little pre-planning to save on expensive mistakes!)

 BHG has a little online tool that lets you play around with closet elements, to figure out the best use for your space.
-Design-A-Closet lets you choose from four different types of closet, then drag in what you like in the way of rods and shelves and storage units.
+You choose from four different types of closet, then drag in what you like in the way of rods and shelves and storage units.
+It’s not a perfect tool — to begin with, it’s a bit snotty about what browser you use, and one of the three closet designs I tried to print out would not, for some reason, print the plan for all three walls.

-Picking a Closet Rod-and-Shelf System
+Tips to Choose a Rod-and-Shelf Closet System

+I’ll add another couple of tips here, which are based on hard personal experience!
 If you’re going to install some sort of closet organizing system for yourself, do go with a coated-wire shelving.
 The coating keeps the metal from corroding and damaging your stuff; and the wire construction allows air to circulate inside the closet space.

 Sometimes you can find a great price on solid (wood or melamine) shelves, or it seems like a good plan to re-purpose an old bookcase in the closet — don’t be tempted.
 And don’t even think about flimsy breakable plastic bargain units.
 Coated wire’s the way to go.